EN FR

 The BOREAL team pursues a knowledge-based data management (KBDM) approach for tackling the grand challenges posed by data variety, with an important focus on the framework of existential rules.
 The idea of knowledge-based data management is to orchestrate the access to a complex information system made by federated databases through a three-layer architecture - also common to data-integration and ontology-based data access (OBDA).
 Under this prism, a set of heterogeneous data sources is connected to a knowledge base via a layer of mappings.
 The idea of KBDM is to define the business logic for data-centric applications at the knowledge base level, and then automatically translate the data-services towards the heterogeneous sources - through reasoning.
 This approach paves the way to a more principled use of complex information systems, with benefits to both data scientists, data curators, and administrators.
 What really characterizes the KBDM approach is the leveraging on formalized domain-specific knowledge, for abstracting on heterogeneous data and achieving high-quality of data-integration, and on expressive rule-base languages like existential rules (and extensions thereof), to drive the effective exploitation of data through reasoning.

-Our project focuses on a set of issues related to knowledge-based data management we now describe.
+Our project focuses on a set of topics related to knowledge-based data management, which we now describe.

 Foundations of rule languages